telliott99/MyUnix/permissions.rst

     /sbin
     >

 Something else has happened as well.
-Rather than make a new account, I moved a file that I have in my home directory that dictates some things about my shell account.
-So before I did the above I did:
+Rather than make a new account, I moved a file called ``.bash_profile`` that I have in my home directory that dictates some things about my shell.

+So before I did the above I did to simulate starting the shell in a fresh user account.
+Now revert that change:

 .. sourcecode:: bash

     > mv ~/.bash_profile ~/Desktop/x.txt

-and then re-started Terminal.

-The hidden file ``.bash_profile`` contains some instructions to customize my shell.
+The hidden file ``.bash_profile`` contains instructions to customize my shell.
 After moving it back where it belongs, we restart Terminal again, and then we take a look:

 .. sourcecode:: bash